 Based on new research, in March 2021, the United States Preventive Services Task Force expanded its recommendation for screening to include a larger age range and more current and former smokers.
-This dramatically increased the number of women and Black Americans who are considered at high risk for lung cancer.
-Unfortunately, in 2021, only 5.8% of those eligible were screened.
+This dramatically increased the number of women and Black individuals who are considered at high risk for lung cancer.
+Unfortunately, in 2022, only 4.5% of all those eligible were screened.

-For the third consecutive year, the "State of Lung Cancer" report explores the lung cancer burden among racial and ethnic groups at the national and state levels.
-In addition to lower survival rates, people of color who are diagnosed with lung cancer face worse outcomes compared to white Americans: they are less likely to be diagnosed early, less likely to receive surgical treatment, and more likely to not receive any treatment.
+For the fourth consecutive year, the "State of Lung Cancer" report explores the lung cancer burden among racial and ethnic groups at the national and state levels.
+In addition to lower survival rates, people of color who are diagnosed with lung cancer face worse outcomes compared to white individuals: they are less likely to be diagnosed early, less likely to receive surgical treatment, and more likely to not receive any treatment.